malvidin/utbox/README.md

 URL Toolbox (UTBox) is a set of building blocks for Splunk specially created for URL manipulation.
 UTBox has been created to be modular, easy to use and easy to deploy in any Splunk environments.

-One of the core feature of UTBox is to correctly parse URLs and complicated TLDs (Top Level Domain) using the Mozilla Suffix List.
-Other functions like shannon entropy, counting, suites, meaning ratio, bayesian analysis, etc, are also available.
+One of the core features of UTBox is correctly parsing URLs and complicated TLDs (Top Level Domain) using the Mozilla Suffix List.
+Other functions like shannon entropy, counting, suites, meaning ratio, bayesian analysis, etc., are also available.

-UTBox has firstly be created for security analysts but may fit other needs as it’s a set of building blocks.
+UTBox was created for security analysts but may fit other needs as it’s a set of building blocks.
 UTBox only needs to be deployed on Splunk Search Heads (the bundles will automatically be sent to your Splunk Indexers).
-Finally, each lookups is shipped with a macro to make it easier to use.
+Finally, each lookup is shipped with a macro to make it easier to use.

 [Read about this app on Splunk Blogs!](https://www.splunk.com/en_us/blog/security/ut-parsing-domains-like-house-slytherin.html)

 ## Getting Started

 This section outlines the steps required to use the app on a Splunk Enterprise environment.
-If you want to develop the code base further, refer to the [Development](##development) section of this README.
+If you want to develop the code base further, refer to the [Development](#development) section of this README.

 ### Prerequisites